giantswarm/docs/src/content/getting-started/prepare-your-provider-account/azure/_index.md

 * SubscriptionID
 * TenantID

-**Note**: contact tou your Account Engineer, who will help you to find a secure way to share this information.
+**Note**: contact to your Account Engineer, who will help you to find a secure way to share this information.
 Our recommended tool is [Keybase](https://keybase.io/).

 #### Step 3 - Post deployment cleanup